FIXTradingCommunity/fix-orchestra/README.md

 The planned lifecycle of this project is to roll out new features in a series of release candidates.
 After each release candidate is approved, it will be exposed to public review.
 Issues may be entered here in GitHub or in a discussion forum on the [FIX Trading Community site](http://www.fixtradingcommunity.org/).
 When version 1.0 is considered complete, the last release candidate will be promoted to Draft Standard.

-### Version 1.0 Release Candidate 1
+### Approved version: 1.0 Release Candidate 1

-The status each module is listed below for the current release candidate.
+Version 1.0 RC1 standardizes the XML schema for FIX Orchestra and FIX Repository 2016 Edition.
+Release Candidate 1 was approved by the Global Technical Committee on Dec.
+15, 2016 for 90 day public review.
+The status of each module is listed below for the current release candidate.

+### Working version: 1.0 Release Candidate 2
+The FIX Orchestra working group will consider issues and pull requests for the next release candidate.
+The planned themes for Release Candidate 2 are:
+* Completion of a DSL grammar for conditional expressions
+* FIXatdl integration
+* Session configuration

 ## Normative Module